demisto/content/Packs/TaniumThreatResponse/README.md

 More information can be found [here](https://docs.tanium.com/threat_response/threat_response/overview.html#Integrat)

-<u>**Note:**</u>
+**Note:**
 Make sure to send the log in UTC time.
-Don't modify the value type of the "Timestamp" field.
+Don't modify the value type of the **Timestamp** field.
 This field is set to UTC by default.
 The supported time format is yyyy-MM-ddThh:mm:ss.nnnZ (2022-01-01T10:00:00.000Z).
-The relevant field is "Timestamp".

 ## Collect Events from Vendor
 In order to use the collector, use the [Broker VM](#broker-vm) option.